Forms

 What Forms Do

-Section titled “What Forms Do”Forms sit at the very beginning of the contract lifecycle, before a contract even exists.
-They handle the request and intake stage by collecting the information needed to create the right contract, then triggering the appropriate action.
+Section titled “What Forms Do”Forms sit at the very beginning of the contract lifecycle, before a contract exists.
+They handle the intake stage by collecting the information needed to create the right contract, then triggering the appropriate action.

 A simple example: your organization has a standard NDA template.
 Instead of asking legal to manually fill in the party name, effective date, and governing law each time, you create a form.
 A business team member fills it out, clicks submit, and Pactly generates the NDA with all the details already populated.

-Forms can also handle more complex scenarios.
+Forms can also handle complex routing.
 A single form can generate different types of contracts depending on how the user answers.
 If someone selects “Mutual NDA,” one template is used.
 If they select “One-way NDA,” a different template is used.
-This branching is controlled by form actions and their conditions.
+This branching is controlled through form actions and their conditions.

 Key Concepts